-Students may apply for promotion at the regular Faculty meetings, but before doing so, they must obtain the approval of the instructor under whom they are working.
+Students may apply for promotion at the regular Faculty meetings, but before making application for transfer from one class to another, written approval must be obtained from the instructor in whose class they are working.

 No student is eligible for admission unless possessed of a good common school education: such for instance as is reached by the highest grade of the grammar schools.
 We recommend and prefer that our students shall have no less than high school or normal school attainments.